This post may contain affiliate links. Please read our disclosure policy.

 Shortcuts

-- You can also buy pre-shredded cheese for these chicken enchiladas to save you a step.
+• You can also buy pre-shredded cheese for this chicken enchilada recipe to save you a step.

 One of the most important differences is that a burrito is generally considered a hand-held food!
 Enchiladas are generally smothered in sauce and cheese and consumed with a fork.